9bingyin/youtube-mcp/README.md

-# yt-dlp-mcp
+# youtube-mcp

-An MCP server implementation that integrates with yt-dlp, providing video and audio content download capabilities (e.g. YouTube, Facebook, Tiktok, etc.) for LLMs.
+A simplified MCP (Model Context Protocol) server for extracting subtitles from videos.
+Supports YouTube, Facebook, TikTok and other platforms via yt-dlp.

 ## Features

-* **Subtitles**: Download subtitles in SRT format for LLMs to read
+* **Get Available Subtitles**: List all available subtitle languages for any video
-* **Video Download**: Save videos to your Downloads folder with resolution control
+* **Extract Subtitles**: Download subtitles in original format (SRT/VTT) for any language
-* **Audio Download**: Save audios to your Downloads folder
+* **Multi-Platform Support**: Works with YouTube, Facebook, TikTok, and other yt-dlp supported platforms
-* **Privacy-Focused**: Direct download without tracking
+* **Auto-Generated Fallback**: Automatically falls back to machine-generated subtitles when manual ones aren't available
-* **MCP Integration**: Works with Dive and other MCP-compatible LLMs
+* **MCP Integration**: Works seamlessly with Claude and other MCP-compatible LLMs

 ## Installation